zeldaret/mm/docs/tutorial/documenting.md

 (We can delete the `GLOBAL_ASM` lines now.)

 The worst part of documentation is finding somewhere to start.
 We have a decent place to start here, though, in that we already know the function (or rather, the use) of a couple of the functions, namely the LimbDraws.
-So we can rename `func_80C10558` to `EnRecepgirl_OverrideLimbDraw` and `func_80C10590` to `EnRecepgirl_UnkLimbDraw`.
+So we can rename `func_80C10558` to `EnRecepgirl_OverrideLimbDraw` and `func_80C10590` to `EnRecepgirl_TransformLimbDraw`.
 Remember to do a global rename so that the functions in the assembly are renamed, use `rename_global_asm`,
 ```
 $ ./tools/rename_global_asm.py
 asm/non_matchings/overlays/ovl_En_Recepgirl/func_80C10558.s --> asm/non_matchings/overlays/ovl_En_Recepgirl/EnRecepgirl_OverrideLimbDraw.s